edden-gerber/edden-gerber.github.io/_posts/2019-12-1-shapley-part-2.md

 {% include figure image_path="../assets/images/shapley/census_sex_shapley_hist.png" alt="histogram of sex feature Shapley values" caption="" %}

 What's going on here?
-* The radical Shapley results show us that **averaged all possible feature combinations, adding this variable will have a consistent impact on prediction for this dataset** (at least until we topple Patriarchy).
+* The radical Shapley results show us that **averaged all possible feature combinations, adding this variable will have a consistent impact on prediction for this dataset** (at least until we finally get rid of the gender wage gap).
 * The TreeExplainer results show us that **in our trained model, this variable has a smaller and less consistent impact on prediction across our samples**, most likely because it is used to explain smaller residual variance after most of the information it conveys was provided by other, more predictive features.

 A benefit of implementing our own custom Shapley function is that we have easy access to a wealth of intermediate results - for example, the payoff margins that we calculated for each possible feature combination with vs. without a given feature (and whose weighted average is the Shapley value for each sample).
 Just for fun, I extracted it from the _compute_shapley_values_ function so we can have a look at how the final Shapley values arise from these individual payoff margins.
 These are the distributions of payoff margins for the _Sex_ variable, plotted against for the number of features to which it is added: